 The KeYmaera X aXiomatic Theorem Prover for Hybrid Systems is a verification tool.
 It is based on the family of differential dynamic logics, which develop the Logical Foundations of Cyber-Physical Systems explained in a recent textbook.

 If you want to do research with me, you should take the Logical Foundations of Cyber-Physical Systems course.

 Publications are available in the List of Publications.

 - I'm looking for Postdocs and PhD students.
-Get in touch with me for Postdoc applications.
+Get in touch with me and apply directly for Postdoc applications.
 PhD applications are central via the Computer Science Department at Carnegie Mellon University

 - FM 2019 Tutorial on KeYmaera X: Modular Formal Verification of Cyber-Physical Systems with KeYmaera X

 - Video lectures on Logical Foundations of Cyber-Physical Systems for the textbook